mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

             -   [Principle : Utility of research - overcoming the
                 tension between the rich context and generalisation of results](#principle-utility-of-research---overcoming-the-tension-between-the-rich-context-and-generalisation-of-results)
-            -   [Ongoing alignments between DBR and the CHAT community / ethos](#ongoing-alignments-between-dbr-and-the-chat-community-ethos)
     -   [Concepts of agency within CHAT](#concepts-of-agency-within-chat)
         -   [Addressing and disambiguating definitions of agency in